BergenSoft/smart-nodes/README.md

 ## 12. Forwarder

-This control can control if an incomming message should be forwarded or not.
+This node can control if an incomming message should be forwarded or not.

 ### **Features:**